nrapopor/gpio-utilities/README.md

 I've leveraged a bulldog library, as well as the RGB-123 cape projects (see attributions below).

 The idea behind this utility is the 48 pins I have on my cape (they are named P0 - P47)
-this maps to the bulldog library pins which are in the fomat P[8,9]_(01-46)  where the first part refers
-to the header P8 or P9 and the secon part referes to the actual pin number 01 - 46, per header.
-Also most of
+this maps to the bulldog library pins which are in the format P[8,9]_(01-46) where the first part refers to    the header P8 or P9 and the second part refers to the actual pin number 01 - 46, per header and LEDScape     pins in the format L[0-4]{0,1}[0-9] in the range L0-L47).
-the pins have a GPIOX_XX name, that identifies the GPIO bank 0 - 3 and the pin ID on that bank.
+Also most of the pins have a GPIOX_XX name, that identifies the GPIO bank 0 - 3 and the pin ID on that bank.
-The kernel pin number needed to address that pin with scripting is calculated from the bank mltiplied by 32
+The kernel pin number needed to address that pin with scripting is calculated from the bank multiplied by 32
 then the actual pin value added to it.
 Simple really :stuck_out_tongue_winking_eye:

 ### Gory Details
-* This utility can be used a cople of ways.
+* This utility can be used a couple of ways.
   1. Trigger a pin or a list of pins by bulldog name or cape name as input or output
      - This will turn on/off the selected pin(s) with 1/2 second interval 10 times (for output)
-     - wait for the pin to go high -- print PRESSED message, when button is relased (pin return to low)
+     - wait for the pin to go high -- print PRESSED message, when button is released (pin return to low)
        print RELEASED message
-  2. Query the pin (or all pins) using cape name or bulldog name and get the description that
+  2. Query the pin (or all pins) using cape name, bulldog name, or LEDScape name and get the description
-     will include all the known names for the pin and the bank and pin location
+     that will include all the known names for the pin and the bank and pin location
      The output can be configured to be ``JSON/XML/CSV`` with the default being ``JSON``
 * NOTE: Since the bulldog library is using ``/dev/mem`` the JVM will need to be launched
         with ``sudo`` or adding the user to the group that has access to the ``/dev/mem``